 - Manually update your game: See these articles for additional help:

-- Enable multiplayer settings: Visit Managing Multiplayer Game Access for a Child Account in Minecraft for more instructions.
+- Allow multiplayer for your account: Visit Managing Multiplayer Game Access for a Child Account in Minecraft for more instructions.
 These steps may apply even if you don’t have a child account.

 - Verify platform subscription: If you’re playing Minecraft multiplayer on a console, you must be subscribed to Xbox Game Pass Core, Nintendo Switch Online, or PlayStation Plus to play with friends.

-- Disable custom DNS and open ports: Even if you have general Internet access, Minecraft may conflict with specific DNS and port configurations.
+- Disable custom DNS and open ports: Minecraft may conflict with specific DNS and port configurations even if you can connect to other websites or games.
 See Troubleshoot Minecraft Network Connection Errors for details.

 *This does not apply to Minecraft Realms.
 Realms owners do not have to be online for guests to play.